smk16f/personal_site/README.md

+I used the bootstrap template freelancer from startbootstrap.com in order to complete my interactive resume.
+I modified their design template by adding a carousel effect to the portfolio item modals, adding a content section for my resume PDF, and changing the layout/design elements of the page to better represent my personality.

 # [Start Bootstrap](http://startbootstrap.com/) - [Freelancer](http://startbootstrap.com/template-overviews/freelancer/)

 [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) is a one page freelancer portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, and a working PHP contact form.

 ## Getting Started